-The battery may be impossible to use again if you store it for a longer time without recharging.
-Recharge the battery periodically.
+The battery may not be usable again if you store it for a long period without charging it.
+Charge the battery periodically.

-The battery condition can be found by checking the specific gravity of the electrolyte.
-However, you can also know the battery condition roughly by measuring the voltage at both battery terminals.
-Recharge the battery if the voltage is 12 volts or less.
+The condition of the battery can be known by checking the specific gravity of the electrolyte.
+However, you can also know the condition of the battery by measuring the voltage at both battery terminals.
+Charge the battery if the voltage is less than 12 volts.

-Specific gravity of electrolyte (for reference): 1.28 at 20 °C (68 °F)
+Specific gravity (for reference): 1.28 at 20 °C (68 °F)